subquery/documentation/docs/academy/herocourse/module3.md

   }
 ```

-This will query the account entity returning the id.
-We have defined the id here as the “toAddress”, otherwise known as the receiving address.
-This will return the following:
+The above code will query the account entity returning the id.
+Here. we have defined the id as the `toAddress`(also known as the **receiving address**).
+The code will return the following results:

 ```
 {